acieroid/wassail/notes/webassembly-usage.md

 From [Manticore](https://blog.trailofbits.com/2020/01/31/symbolically-executing-webassembly-in-manticore/).
 > WASM is also poised to have a positive impact on our Ethereum smart contract analysis work.
 As part of the Ethereum 2.0 improvements, the Ethereum foundation plans to replace the Ethereum Virtual Machine (EVM) language with Ethereum-flavored WebAssembly (EWASM).
 EWASM will look somewhat different from regular WASM, but we think that having some experience developing WASM tools will make it easy to upgrade our existing EVM tools when the transition does take place.

+They specifically talk about [ewasm](https://github.com/ewasm), the Ethereum VM ported to WebAssembly.

+Also: [SSVM](https://github.com/second-state/SSVM), among other applications, is used as a smart contract runtime engine.

 Server-side
 -------------
 Node supports WebAssembly